philswatton/philswatton.github.io/README.md

 ## About this website

-The primary purpose for this website is of course to assist with advertising myself and my work in the world of academia.
-However, it is also something of a personal project as I wrote much of the code for it myself - and it is in fact the first full website I've (mostly) coded myself rather than using a content management system such as WordPress.
-To that end it's both a space for me to try out new ideas and to improve my web development skills.
-Some details about this website include:

-- It is hosted on [Github Pages](https://pages.github.com/)
-- It is powered by [Jekyll](https://jekyllrb.com/)
-- Unlike many other Jekyll-powered websites, it does not use a theme.
-This is essentially to provide myself with an opportunity to improve my CSS skills the hard way.
-- Both the source code and further info on tutorials used to help me in putting this site together can be found in this Github repo
+This website doubles up as a personal website for which the primary purpose is to advertise my academic work and experience and as an exercise in coding experience.
+Over time I may add a blog section or begin listing some coding projects along with my academic work on the website.

-- Before deploying I often tinker with the CSS on [my codepen](https://codepen.io/phil-swatton).
-The lastest pen for this site's CSS can be found [here](https://codepen.io/phil-swatton/pen/MWyJNMy)
+Before deploying I often tinker with the CSS on [my codepen](https://codepen.io/phil-swatton), where you'll also be able to find other frontend development projects (or learning attempts to be more accurate) of mine.
+The lastest pen for this site's CSS can be found [here](https://codepen.io/phil-swatton/pen/MWyJNMy).

 ## Guides/Source code used